bornav/tcpforwarder/README.md

+## primary reason for this fork is to compile releases for other architectures

 # tcp forwarder

 its a simple tcp forwarding tool to forward incoming tcp connections to a remote service at a remote host